Image credit: Geela Garcia

 About the Mentor

-Jessica Lim is currently the director of Angkor Photo Festival & Workshops (APFW), a non-profit association based in Cambodia.
+Jessica Lim is the director of Angkor Photo Festival & Workshops (APFW), a non-profit association based in Cambodia.
 For most of her professional life, she has worked to provide support and opportunities to visual storytellers in the majority world.
 Her move to Cambodia built on her previous experience with Drik Picture Library in Dhaka, Bangladesh, a media organisation dedicated to advocating for social equality, where she served as a news and photo editor and photographer liaison.
 She majored in journalism and graduated from the Nanyang Technological University of Singapore in 2006.

 Jessica is currently based in Siem Reap, Cambodia, where on any given day there is a good chance of meeting water buffalos.